mcknightlabs/rtmup/_posts/goal/2016-01-22-filmphotography.md

 Back in September 2015, I decided to learn to shoot film.

-I had shot on disposables as a kid, but I had never learned to use an SLR.
+I shot on disposables and a Canon SureShot as a kid but never learned to use an SLR.

-After researching various entry-level cameras, I pulled up Craigslist and found someone nearby selling a Canon AE-1 for $50.
+After researching various entry-level cameras and watching a number of video tutorials, I bought a Canon AE-1 on Craigslist and a couple rolls of film at a thrift shop in Northern Virginia.

-I bought it.
+Later in the month, an email with a link to my first set of scans arrived from the lab.

-A few weeks later, after a good deal of article reading and YouTube tutorial watching, I received an email with a link to my first set of scans from the lab.
+I shared some edited version of the scans with an old friend from film school.
+"Why are you shooting 35?" was his first reaction.
+"Try out 120."

-After sharing some of these photos with a friend from film school, he told me to try out medium-format – 120mm.
-It was a much bigger financial investment than the Canon, but I wanted to keep pushing my photography skills.
-The next week, I went on eBay and bought a Mamiya 6.
+A medium-format camera was a much bigger financial investment than the AE-1, but I desired to keep pushing my photography skills.
+Within a few months, I went on eBay and bid for a Mamiya 6.

 Soon after purchasing it, the Mamiya stopped working.
 I quickly deduced that the shutter curtain and another part were getting jammed.
-Using diagrams of the camera I found online, I dismantled it, fixed the jam, and put all of the parts back together.
+Using diagrams of the camera I found online, I dismantled it, fixed the jam, and put all of the parts back together (a great way to learn about your gear).

 Check out some of my 35 shots <a href="{% post_url photo-video/2017-07-24-35 %}">in this gallery</a>.